 Every new GM vehicle has high-quality tires made by a leading tire manufacturer.
 See the warranty manual for information regarding the tire warranty and where to get service.
-For additional information refer to the tire manufacturer and a serious crash.
-See Vehicle Load Limits on page 9-15.
+For additional information refer to the tire manufacturer.

 - Poorly maintained and improperly used tires are dangerous. - Overloading the tires can cause overheating as a result of too much flexing.
 There could be a blowout (Continued)